koito19960406/road_shoulder_gan/README.md

 ![Workflow diagram](reports/diagrams/workflow2.006.png)
 ![Generated images](reports/diagrams/workflow.009.png)

+## Structure
-`archive/` folder where previous code or code not being used is stored `road_shoulder_gan/` contains the entire original repo `docs/` documentation from cookiecutter
+- `archive/` folder where previous code or code not being used is stored
+- `road_shoulder_gan/` contains the entire original repo
+- `docs/` documentation from cookiecutter
-`src/` is the codebase
+- `src/` is the codebase
-`reports/` output images
+- `reports/` output images

 ## Requirements